 AMY GOODMAN: President Karzai.

 MALALAI JOYA: Yeah, President Karzai.
 He said to people when had meeting in Shindand Province with them, said that if foreign troops go out from Afghanistan, once again civil war will start and fundamentalism will improve.
 Who are the fundamentalism?
 They are those fundamentalism that they made amnesty them.
-The criminals forgive themselves inside of parliament.
+The criminals forgive themselves inside of Parliament.
 And also there are those fundamentalism that they made national front that right now Mr. Karzai have lots of problem with them.
 Even he is saying in the back of this national front that these Northern Alliance killers, they become together as in the hands of foreign countries, means they are puppet of foreign countries.
-So why Mr. Karzai do not make powerless these puppets who are even some of them are advisors of Mr. Karzai and assistants of Mr. Karzai, like Zia Masood, like Ismail Khan, like Sarwar Danesh, like Karim Khalili, and many more other of them.
-They are enjoying in parliament.
+So why Mr. Karzai do not make powerless these puppets who are even some of them are advisers of Mr. Karzai and assistants of Mr. Karzai, like Zia Masood, like Ismail Khan, like Sarwar Danesh, like Karim Khalili, and many more other of them.
+They are enjoying in Parliament.
 Why he do not make them powerless?
 Why he has compromise with them?
-Why when Human Rights Watch published the name of the criminals that about 9% of them who are very dangerous and they are in power, they are Northern Alliance killers, that I said earlier their names?
+Why when Human Rights Watch published the name of the criminals that about 9 percent of them who are very dangerous and they are in power, they are Northern Alliance killers, that I said earlier their names?
 Why Mr. Karzai refuse this list that people of Afghanistan want to face them to the court?

 AMY GOODMAN: Will you run for President of Afghanistan?

 MALALAI JOYA: Right now, I am even not sure about my life, and I just want to serve our people, especially women of Afghanistan, who have no kind of life right now, even human life right now.
 I am not struggling because of chair, because of position right now.
-You are looking — even they kicked me out from parliament, and just while I am telling the truth, they threaten me to death there.
-If my people they want one day, of course, because of them, I will be president, but right now, for example, they asked me to be member of parliament.
-I’m a member of the parliament because I was sure when the entire nation is living under the shadow of gun and warlords, and how we will have democratic election?
-I’m there to expose the mask of these fundamentalist warlords in parliament.
+You are looking — even they kicked me out from Parliament, and just while I am telling the truth, they threaten me to death there.
+If my people they want one day, of course, because of them, I will be president, but right now, for example, they asked me to be member of Parliament.
+I’m a member of the Parliament because I was sure when the entire nation is living under the shadow of gun and warlords, and how we will have democratic election?
+I’m there to expose the mask of these fundamentalist warlords in Parliament.

 AMY GOODMAN: Do women parliamentarians support you?

-MALALAI JOYA: Right now, 68 members of the parliament, they are women, but unfortunately most of them they are like [inaudible], because even some women, some of these women, they threaten me to death.
+MALALAI JOYA: Right now, 68 members of the Parliament, they are women, but unfortunately most of them they are like [inaudible], because even some women, some of these women, they threaten me to death.
 And one of them shouted, "Prostitute!
 I will do something against you" —

 AMY GOODMAN: They shouted "prostitute" at you.

 MALALAI JOYA: Yeah.
 "I will do something against you that no man dare to do."
 And many more examples like that, they threaten me to death.
 They are fundamentalist women, most of them.
 These warlords that campaign for them, as they wish they do.
 Even they beated me on 7th of May.
-Also these woman, in my opinion, they are victims, but we have some democrat women also in parliament, but, as I said, democrat men and women are very less, that I support them.
+Also these woman, in my opinion, they are victims, but we have some democrat women also in Parliament, but, as I said, democrat men and women are very less, that I support them.
 They also support me.
 There together we wanted to work, and even they beated them also, these fundamentalist warlords, but they are very less, unfortunately.

-AMY GOODMAN: Malalai Joya, suspended by the Afghan parliament for criticizing the body.
+AMY GOODMAN: Malalai Joya, suspended by the Afghan Parliament for criticizing the body.
 She returned to Afghanistan.